 Income Tax Certificate Online

 As an individual, you can earn income from multiple sources.
-The various sources of income could be salary, rental income from house, etc. In India, state and central governments offer many saving schemes to specific categories.
-To avail of the benefit under some schemes, you will have to show your income certificate.
-You can use an income certificate for those schemes where the eligibility criteria are your annual income or your family's annual income.
+The various sources of income could be salary, rental income from a house, etc. In India, the state and central governments offer many savings schemes for specific categories.
+To avail of the benefit under these schemes, you are required to produce a valid income certificate as proof of your annual family income.

 Key Takeaways